MicroStrategy/rest-api-docs/docs/getting-started/improve-performance-by-working-with-partial-resources/field-selection-for-data-api-v2-result-fetching-endpoints.md

 ## Supported rule: Filtering metric value representations and other per metric-cell information

-MicroStrategy Library Server 2020 Update 2 and above
+Strategy Library Server 2020 Update 2 and above

-MicroStrategy Intelligence Server 2020 Update 2 and above
+Strategy Intelligence Server 2020 Update 2 and above

 By default, metric values are returned in both raw representation (data.metricValues.raw) and formatted representation (`data.metricValues.formatted`).
 Other metric cell information under extras, such as optional thresholds, are returned as well.